Joy-Anna Duggar Illustrates Life With 2 Kids In Instagram Share Of Son Gideon Wearing Eye Makeup

 “Love his fall color choices,” joked a third follower.

-In the second Instagram snap, Gideon had his head down staring at the dark and light colors that he seemed to have blended together.
-This isn’t the only offense that had gotten the little guy in trouble.
+In the second Instagram snap, Gideon had his head down, staring at the dark and light colors that he seemed to have blended together.
+This wasn’t the only offense that had gotten the little guy in trouble.
 Back in May, Joy-Anna posted a pic of her son pouring a gallon of milk all over the kitchen counter.

-The reality star has been sharing a handful of photos on Instagram showing Gideon with his baby sister.
-Everyone seems to be enjoying those special moments that she shares with them on social media.
+The reality star has been uploading a handful of photos on Instagram showing Gideon with his baby sister.
+Everyone seems to be enjoying those special moments that she shares on social media.